jbfavre/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 Specifying Header Requirements
 ------------------------------

-To further ensure freshness of the objects in the cache, Traffic Server by default caches only HTTP objects with ``Expires`` or ``max-age`` headers.
-It can also be configured to cache all objects (including objects with no headers).
+To further ensure freshness of the objects in the cache, configure Traffic Server to cache only objects with specific headers.
+By default, Traffic Server caches all objects (including objects with no headers);
-Different configurations of header requirements would have a noticeable effect on cache hit rate.
-For instance, if Traffic Server is configured to cache only HTTP objects with ``Expires`` or ``max-age`` headers (the default setting), then the cache hit rate will be noticeably reduced (since very few objects will have explicit expiration information).
+you should change the default setting only for specialized proxy situations.
+If you configure Traffic Server to cache only HTTP objects with ``Expires`` or ``max-age`` headers, then the cache hit rate will be noticeably reduced (since very few objects will have explicit expiration information).

 To configure Traffic Server to cache objects with specific headers: